 The Two Koreas 2016

-The Two Koreas explored the issues surrounding the peaceful reunification of the Korean Peninsula.
+The Two Koreas programme was a travelling symposium exploring the issues surrounding the peaceful reunification of the Korean Peninsula.
 12 Delegates gathered first in in Seoul where they met with groups of university students, think tanks and academics.
 The delegation then headed North via a brief stopover in China.

 "An Independent Kurdistan?"
 2017